gpawluki/galeria_ok/src/assets/fonts/README.txt

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for EB Garamond: static/EBGaramond-Regular.ttf static/EBGaramond-Medium.ttf static/EBGaramond-SemiBold.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Consolas: static/EBGaramond-Regular.ttf static/EBGaramond-Medium.ttf static/EBGaramond-SemiBold.ttf